-- The library and archive can only be visited by request and an appointment should be made by contacting Museum of Orange Heritage on 028 9070 1122.
-Photocopying and printing will be charged.
+The library and archive can only be visited by request and an appointment should be made by contacting Museum of Orange Heritage via email or by telephoning 028 9070 1122.

 Clear plastic bags can be provided for pencils and other small personal items.
 Pens, erasers and sharp instruments – pencil sharpeners, scissors, hole-punchers, staplers, etc. cannot be taken into the reading room.